YourOnly-One/yoo-hugo-content/snoworld/eng-ph/kb/kpop/kpop-generations.md

 For an objective approach in K-pop Generations, we should avoid using any criteria that we can not fix or draw a line.
 Some examples are: (a) the use of social media platforms; (b) fashion style; (c) dance choreography; and (d) music genre.
 Instead of using these, we can use the simplest of all: *calendar year*.

 ## How long is a generation?

 To define this, we have to ask these questions.

 ### When did modern K-pop started?

 Fortunately this is well-documented: it started in 1992 with the first ever boy group called ***Seo Taiji & Boys*** (***서태지와 아이들***).
 Their experimentation with different styles and genres of music and integration of foreign musical elements helped reshape and modernize South Korea's contemporary music scene. [^wikipedia-kpop]

 [^wikipedia-kpop]: Wikipedia: [K-pop](https://en.wikipedia.org/wiki/K-pop "K-pop")

 ### When did the 1st Generation end?

 The next step is identifying when the 1st Generation of modern K-pop music ended.
 This is tricky because we can easily fall into a subjective approach.
 To help avoid this, let's define what a "generation" is.

 One definition of a "generation" is "people within a delineated population who experience the same significant events within a given period of time", according to Jane Pilcher's paper entitled *[Mannheim's Sociology of Generations: An undervalued legacy](https://doi.org/10.2307/591659 "Mannheim's Sociology of Generations: An undervalued legacy")* published in **The British Journal of Sociology** in September 1994.
 This is a common method in defining a generation, examples are: *Baby Boomers*, *Generation X*, *Generation Y*, *Generation Z*, and *Millennials*; and not everyone agrees as to when each generation starts and ends.

 Let's find another method we can use.

-{{% quotebox boxstyle="qbs_generic" qmarkstyle="qbm_doublequotationmark" boxcolour="qbc_blue" attribalign="txt_right" srctitle="Mannheim's Sociology of Generations: An Undervalued Legacy.<br>The British Journal of Sociology, 45(3), 481–495." srclink="https://doi.org/10.2307/591659" srcrel="noopener external" attribto="Jane Pilcher" attriblink="https://doi.org/10.2307/591659" attribrel="noopener external" %}}
+{{% quotebox boxstyle="qbs_generic" qmarkstyle="qbm_doublequotationmark" boxcolour="qbc_blue" attribalign="txt_right" srctitle="Mannheim's Sociology of Generations: An Undervalued Legacy.
+The British Journal of Sociology, 45(3), 481–495." srclink="https://doi.org/10.2307/591659" srcrel="noopener external" attribto="Jane Pilcher" attriblink="https://doi.org/10.2307/591659" attribrel="noopener external" %}}
 The notion of generation is widely used in the everyday world to make sense of differences between age groupings in society and to locate individual selves and other persons within historical time.
 We speak, for example, of 'my generation' and of 'the older generation'.
 We describe those who grew up in, say, the 1960s, as belonging to 'the sixties generation'.
 We speak of 'a few generations ago', 'a new generation' and of 'the generation gap'.
 {{% /quotebox %}}